Triamcinolone acetonide: Pharmacodynamics

 Triamcinolone acetonide is a corticosteroid.
 It is specifically a glucocorticoid, or an agonist of the glucocorticoid receptor, that is about five times as potent as cortisol.
 It has very little mineralocorticoid effects.
 The affinities of triamcinolone acetonide for the androgen and estrogen receptors are both <0.1% (relative to testosterone and estradiol).
 However, triamcinolone acetonide has 15% of the affinity of progesterone for the progesterone receptor.
 In relation to this, triamcinolone acetonide can produce endocrine side effects like ovulation inhibition and menstrual irregularities.

 Chemistry

 Triamcinolone acetonide, also known as 9α-fluoro-16α-hydroxyprednisolone 16α,17α-acetonide or as 9α-fluoro-11β,16α-17α,21-tetrahydroxypregna-1,4-diene-3,20-dione cyclic 16,17-acetal with acetone, is a synthetic halogenated cyclic ketal pregnane corticosteroid.
 It is the C16α,17α acetonide of triamcinolone.

 Veterinary use

 Triamcinolone acetonide is also used in veterinary medicine as an ingredient in topical ointments and in topical sprays for control of pruritus in dogs.

-A series of injections with triamcinolone acetonide or another corticosteroid may reduce keloid size and irritation.
 It is used as a preinductor and/or inductor of birth in cows.
 It was also used in the horse racing industry, but it is now a banned substance if found in a horse's system on race day.